Lakeside Hammers: 1990s

+2000s

+Little of note happened during the early part of the 2000s before the team entered the Elite League in 2004 and signed former world champion Mark Loram.
+The following season in 2005, two more former world champions were signed in Tony Rickardsson and Gary Havelock and Rickardsson went on to win his sixth world title as a Hammer's rider.

-In 2008, the club had one of its most successful years.
-The Hammers finished joint top of the Elite League table, but due to race points, were in second place.
+In January 2007, the new promoter Stuart Douglas renamed the team the 'Lakeside' Hammers.
+In 2008, the club had a successful year, finishing joint top of the Elite League table, but due to race points, were in second place.
 The Hammers lost three of their top four riders with serious injuries towards the end of the season, but still reached the Craven Shield and Elite League play-off finals.

-In 2009, the club won their first piece of silverware since 1991.
-They defeated the Coventry Bees 108–77 on aggregate in the KO Cup Final.
+In 2009, the club won their first piece of silverware since 1991 and their most significant because it was the first trophy won in the highest division.
+They defeated the Coventry Bees 108–77 on aggregate in the KO Cup Final, with Adam Shields scoring 31 points over two legs.

+2010s

+Lee Richardson led the team into the new decade, with the Hammers making the play-offs on several occasions.
+The team continued to compete in the top division until they dropped two divisions to race in the National League for 2017.

-In 2018 the team opted to move up in to the SGB Championship after competing in the National League for 2017.
-In September 2018, speedway racing ceased at the track, and the Hammers moved to the Rye House Hoddesden raceway to complete their fixtures.
+In 2018, the team opted to move up into the SGB Championship, which would be their last season.
+In September 2018, speedway racing ceased at the track and the Hammers moved to the Rye House Hoddesdon raceway to complete their fixtures.

+Thurrock Hammers speedway team

+Thurrock Hammers Ltd (THL) was incorporated in 2019 with a mission to restore speedway racing to the Thurrock area post sale of The Arena Essex Raceway for housing development.
+The Thurrock Hammers overall mission is to return speedway to the Thurrock area.
+Thurrock Hammers started an online petition to support their campaign in order to return speedway racing back the Thurrock area.